spring-guides/gs-accessing-data-neo4j/README.ftl.md

 You autowire an instance of `PersonRepository` that you defined earlier.
 Spring Data Neo4j will dynamically create a concrete class that implements that interface and will plug in the needed query code to meet the interface's obligations.

-The `public static void main` includes code to create an application context and then define relationships.
+The `public statuc void main` uses Spring Boot's `SpringApplication.run()` to launch the application and invoke the `CommandLineRunner` that builds the relationships.

 In this case, you create three local `Person`s, **Greg**, **Roy**, and **Craig**.Initially, they only exist in memory.
 It's also important to note that no one is a teammate of anyone (yet).